oneapi-src/oneDNN/doc/primitives/sum.md

    have same memory format and data type matches the destination tensor data type.
 For other cases more general but slower code is working.
 Consider reordering sources to the same data format before the sum primitive.

+ * Use in-place operations whenever possible (see caveats in General Notes).

 ## Examples